infosecak/DVBE/README.md

 3. Turn on Developer Mode
 4. Click on Load Unpacked and load the extension

-Please feel free to contribute to the tool.
+Please feel free to contribute to the tool